Azure/karpenter-provider-azure/docs/workshops/1_aks_cluster_creation_and_install_karpenter.md

 ## Installation

-This guide shows how to get started with Karpenter by creating an AKS cluster and installing self-hosted Karpenter on it.
+In these next steps, we'll create an AKS cluster and install self-hosted Karpenter on it.

 > Note: there is a managed version of Karpenter within AKS, called NAP (Node Autoprovisioning), with some more opinionated defaults and base scaling configurations.
 However, we'll be exploring the self-hosted approach today.